lilstav/lilstav/windows_10_lite.md

 The windows settings window opens in the middle
 All windows have the same bar
 New simplified file explorer
+Internet explorer removed
 ProgramData and USER/AppData moved to C:/ProgramData
--Edge
+OneDrive can be disabled through settings / hidden from explorer -Edge
 Edge now have google search build into it
 Email -- Choose between Microsoft or Gmail
 Google translation is now available in Edge
 -Settings
 Xbox Game bar [removed]
-Xbox control implanted in windows
+Xbox control implemented in windows
-Record is now implanted in windows, you can disable it through Vega graphics control panel About now display which GPU is installed
+Record is now implemented in windows, you can disable it through Vega graphics control panel About now display which GPU is installed
 -Task manager
 New layout /  processes moved two categories
 Apps : Lists of the current running apps
-Windows processes : Lists of windows processes and drivers -Graphics
+Windows processes : Lists of windows processes and drivers
+Programs has two background processes at max / background processes shown below every processes -Graphics
 AMD Ryzen / Nvidia GPU support
 INTEL / AMD GPU support
 Forza horizon releases [Demo] is available in windows store as a test kit

 [Font]